What is Inherited Family Trauma?

 Interruption and Disconnection

 Inherited trauma is not always carried through dramatic events.
+Sometimes it is transmitted through interruptions in connection.

 • fear of abandonment

-• repeated longing for unavailable people
+• repeated attraction to unavailable people

 • difficulty trusting connection